Today you’ll learn how to squirt when alone as well as how to make yourself squirt when you’re with your man.

-It’s been postulated that the varying size and even lack of a Skene’s gland altogether is the reason why some women can easily squirt, while others have extreme difficulty with female ejaculation.
-I will also discuss other factors that can help or hinder your ability to squirt in the FAQ section at the end of this article.
+It’s been postulated that the varying size and even lack of a Skene’s gland altogether is the reason why some women can easily squirt while others have extreme difficulty with female ejaculation.
+I will also discuss other factors that can help or hinder your ability to ejaculate in the FAQ section at the end of this article.

 When learning how to squirt, the clitoris is not as important as the G Spot.
-This is because the majority of people squirt as a result of G Spot stimulation.
-Full disclosure: It’s not impossible as noted anecdotally here.
+This is because the vast majority of people squirt as a result of G Spot stimulation, although it’s not impossible.

 So for most people, the rest of your anatomy is going to be secondary to your G Spot when learning how to make yourself gush & squirt.
 So to keep things simple, we won’t be covering the clitoris for the rest of this article.
 If you want to learn some great clitoral stimulation techniques, then you may be interested in this article here.
 The final thing to say about the clitoris is that I have used the color purple to make it stand out in the illustration above, in real life it doesn’t have a distinct color